 - The second is that Caspian Sunrise PLC actively encourages non-executive directors to participate in the Company’s success via the option scheme.

-We do not propose to change our stance on the first two areas noted above.
-We are, however, looking to strengthen the board with the appointment of an additional non-executive director.
+We do not propose to change our stance on these first two areas.

 We regard the new QCA Corporate Governance Code as a useful tool in making sure we treat others fairly and act properly.
 On its own, however, adherence to the Code is no guarantee of commercial success, which after all is our principal objective.